Funeral Costs vs. the Cost of Funeral Insurance

 The cost of a funeral comes as a surprise to many people.
-It’s not until we ring around for quotes or the bills come in, that we find out just how expensive a funeral can be.
+It’s not until we ring around for quotes or the bills come in, that we often find out just how expensive a funeral can be.
 Luckily, the shock of funeral costs can be greatly reduced with a simple funeral insurance policy.

-At Insuranceline, we make Funeral Insurance
+At Insuranceline, we make Funeral Insurance easier for you.

-Organise funeral insurance with us (it takes just a few minutes) and you’ll never need to think about it again.
+Organise funeral insurance with us (it takes just a few minutes) and we'll do our best to make sure you’ll never need to think about it again.